Mhuzvar/RadioPBS/post_install_PBS.md

 sudo mkdir -p /etc/systemd/system/user-.slice.d sudo tee /etc/systemd/system/user-.slice.d/limits.conf > /dev/null <<'EOF'
 [Slice]
-CPUQuota=10%
+CPUQuota=50%
-MemoryHigh=1G
+MemoryMax=1G
 EOF

-sudo systemctl daemon-reexec
+sudo systemctl daemon-reexec or systemctl daemon-reload
 ```
-The above limits each user that logs in via SSH to 1G of RAM and 10% of the CPU resources (less than one thread).
+The above limits each user that logs in via SSH to 1G of RAM and 50% of one CPU core.
 If the user wants more, he/she has to submit a PBS job.